-Such intra-state supplies of goods or services or both as provided in Section 9 of the Central Goods and services tax Act Such inter-state supplies of goods or services or both as provided for in section 5 of the IGST Act and collected in such manner as may be prescribed on the recommendation of the Council, for the purpose
+Such intra-state supplies of goods and Such inter-state supplies of or services or both as provided in goods or services or both Section 9 of the Central Goods and as provided for in section 5 services tax Act of the IGST Act and collected in such manner 5 recommendation of the Council, for the purpose

-- 2. The Cess shall be levied on supplies of goods or services as specified in column (2) of schedule On the basis of value, quantity or on such basis at such rate not exceeding the rate set forth in corresponding entry in column (4) of the schedule i.e. - (a) Pan masala, - (b) Tobacco and Manufactured tobacco substitutes including tobacco products - (c) Coal, briquettes, ovoids & similar solid fuel manufactured from coal, lignite whether or not agglometered, excluding jet, peat including peat litter whether or not agglometered - (d) Aerated waters - (e) Motor car and other Motor vehicles principally designed for transport of person.
+- 2. The Cess shall be levied on supplies of goods or services as specified in column (2) of schedule On the basis of value, guantity or on such basis at such rate not exceeding the rate set forth in corresponding entry in column (4) of the schedule i.e. - (a) Pan masala, - (b) Tobacco and Manufactured tobacco substitutes including tobacco products - (c) Coal, briquettes, ovoids & similar solid fuel manufactured from coal, lignite whether or not agglometered, excluding jet, peat including peat litter whether or not agglometered - (d) Aerated waters - (e) Motor car and other Motor vehicles principally designed for transport of person.